I am a PhD candidate in the Harvard University joint PhD program in Business Economics.

-I thoroughly enjoy research in {economics, mathematics, musicology}, as well as teaching, problem-solving, puzzling, skiing, rock climbing, hiking, letterboxing, haiku, and math rap.
+I thoroughly enjoy research in {economics, mathematics, musicology}, as well as teaching, problem-solving, puzzling, dance, Getting Things Done, haiku, and math rap.
+I am also a faculty advisor of the Harvard Ballroom Team.

 My Erdös number is 3.